slavaGanzin/await/README.md

   --forever -F	#do not exit ever
   --service -S	#create systemd user service with same parameters and activate it --version -v	#print the version of await
-  --version -v	#print the version of await
-  --version -v	#print the version of await

 NOTES: